thisago/versicles/readme.md

 ## Todo

-- [ ] Optional hebrew names for books
+- [x] Optional hebrew names for books
+- [ ] Create a website to use this tool in browser

 ## License